 |lat 95th||lat 99th||lat 99.9th||lat max||lat 95th||lat 99th||lat 99.9th||lat max|

-Scylla has no such option and auto-tunes itself and uses its Workload Conditioning techniques to make sure a compaction backlog, which is undesirable for reads, is not created.
+Scylla has no such option and auto-tunes itself using its Workload Conditioning techniques to make sure a compaction backlog, which is undesirable for reads, is not created.
 So Scylla is faster even when compactions are running at full speed.

 Because of that, after the population phase is done Scylla finishes all remaining compactions in around 21 minutes.
-The same task in Cassandra takes around 7:32 hours.
-As Cassandra throttles its compactions, a massive backlog is created, hurting concurrent reads, and hampering Cassandra’s ability to compact faster during idle periods without human intervention.
+The same task in Apache Cassandra takes around 7 hours 32 minutes.
+As Apache Cassandra throttles its compactions, a massive backlog is created, hurting concurrent reads, and hampering Apache Cassandra’s ability to compact faster during idle periods without human intervention.

 To reflect that, we’ll report the “Total time to quiesce”, defined as the time between the population phase start and the time where all activity ceases.
 We will show in the “reads during writes” phase how a growing compaction backlog has a very real impact in performance.